hiveot/hub.capnp/README.md

 The Hub looks in the ./config folder or the /etc/wost folder for this file.
 This file is optional.
 Out of the box defaults will provide a working hub with an internal service bus that listens on localhost port 9678 (WOST).

-Plugins can optionally be configured through yaml configuration files in the same configuration folder.
+Plugins can optionally be configured through yaml configuration files in the same configuration folder as the hub configuration file.

 ## Launching

 The Hub can be launched manually by invoking the 'hub' app in the wost folder. eg ~/bin/wost/bin/hub

 A systemd launcher can be configured to launch automatically on startup for Linux systems that use systemd.
+See 'init/wost.service'

 ```
+sudo cp init/wost-hub.service /etc/systemd/system
+sudo vi /etc/systmd/system/wost-hub.service      (edit user)
-systemctl enable wost-hub
+sudo systemctl enable wost-hub
-systemctl start wost-hub
+sudo systemctl start wost-hub
 ```

 ## Plugin Installation

 Plugins are installed in the Hub 'bin' directory.
-By default this is the location of the Hub binary.
-A separate plugin directory can be configured in the hub.yaml configuration file if desired.

 After downloading or building the plugin executable:
 1. Copy the plugin executable from dist/bin or dist/arm into the Hub binary folder.
 2. Copy the plugin configuration file dist/config/{plugin}.yaml to the Hub configuration folder.
 3. Enable the plugin in hub.yaml configuration file in the 'plugins' section.It will be started automatically when the Hub starts.
+Note that plugins start in the listed order.

 # Design